colinrgodsey/scalaminer/README.md

 of the provided ones doesn't work for you.
 * Configuration is done using Typesafe Config.
 Refer to the [*reference.conf*](https://github.com/colinrgodsey/scalaminer/blob/master/src/main/resources/reference.conf) file for config fields/structure.
-Place your overrides in *application.conf* in the base directory.
+Place your overrides in *scalaminer.conf* in the base directory.
 Make sure to configure your pools, or it uses the default (as seen in *reference.conf*)!
 * More info coming soon....